-Elvira Elek is a member of the Drug, Violence, and Delinquency Prevention research group in the Center for Justice, Safety and Resiliency.
-For nearly 20 years, Dr. Elek has worked as an analyst, project director, and co-investigator of multiple community-based evaluations and research studies related to substance use prevention interventions: the evaluation of the “keepin’ it REAL” culturally targeted and school-based substance use prevention intervention, a look at intervention adaption to rural settings, a longitudinal examination of peer intervention in substance use, and contributions to the development and evaluation leadership of an alcohol prevention intervention based on media literacy and active planning of messages.
-Dr. Elek’s more recent work focused on evaluating federally-funded, community-level substance abuse prevention programs, including opioid use prevention programs, within multiple states, developing substance use-related epidemiological reports and fact sheets, leading a formative examination of preventing alcohol use during pregnancy, and assisting in the evaluation of statewide anti-tobacco campaigns.
-She currently helps lead the national cross-site evaluations of four Substance Abuse and Mental Health Services Administration (SAMHSA) community-based programs focused on reducing alcohol use, prescription drug misuse, other substance use, and related consequences.
+For over 20 years, Dr. Elek has worked as an analyst, methodologist, project director, and co-investigator of multiple community-based evaluations and research studies related to substance use prevention interventions: evaluating of the “keepin’ it REAL” culturally targeted and school-based substance use prevention intervention, looking at intervention adaption to rural settings, longitudinally examining peer intervention in substance use, conducting process and outcomes assessments of community-based alcohol prevention initiatives in Georgia, conducting formative research on preventing alcohol use during pregnancy, and developing and evaluating a media literacy alcohol prevention intervention based on media literacy and active planning of messages.
+She has also worked with multiple states and led cross-site national evaluations to assess Substance Abuse and Mental Health Services Administration (SAMHSA) community-based programs focused on reducing alcohol use, prescription drug misuse, other substance use, and related consequences.

-Dr. Elek has published extensively in peer-reviewed journals and is a frequent presenter at national conferences.
-She has experience with all aspects of the evaluation process from project leadership, study design, survey design, and literature review through data analysis and report writing.
-Dr. Elek has worked on numerous multidisciplinary research teams with researchers and practitioners in medicine, communications, health behavior, statistics, social work, psychology, sociology, and education.
+Dr. Elek has published extensively in peer-reviewed journals and frequently presents at national conferences.
+She has experience with all aspects of the evaluation process from project leadership, study design, survey design, and literature review through data analysis, report writing, and dissemination.
+Dr. Elek enjoys leading and collaborating with multidisciplinary teams with researchers and practitioners in medicine, communications, health behavior, statistics, social work, psychology, sociology, and education.